Xiphophorus malinche

 Xiphophorus malinche, also known as highland swordtail, is a live bearing fish in the family Poeciliidae.
 It is endemic to the Pánuco River basin in east-central Mexico.
-This species is named after La Malinche, an Indian slave who played a role in the Spanish conquest as the interpreter, secretary, and mistress of Hernando Cortes.
+This species is named after La Malinche, an Indian slave who played a role in the Spanish conquest as the interpreter, secretary, and mistress of Hernán Cortés.

 Description

 X. malinche reaches up to 5.5 cm in total length.
 It is a species closely related to X. cortezi and X. birchmanni, with one zigzag horizontal stripe, a well-developed reticulum and males with a prominent bump on their head.
 It has branched caudal fin rays, a distinctive vertical bar pattern and middorsal spotting.
 Its sword has a dark ventral pigment and is distinctly upturned.
 It also possesses a well-formed hook on its gonopodium.
 Its grave spot is well developed; it has yellow carotenoid pigments.

 It has melanophore spotting at the nodes of the reticulum.
 In X. malinche, females have oval pigmentation blotches.
 Vertical bar patterns of X. malinche males, however, are very irregular.
 Many of the bars are of uneven thickness and sometimes slanted.
 This irregularity varies from fish to fish, and from right to left sides of the same fish.